pyrocms/pyrocms-docs/content/reference/upgrade-guides/upgrade-2-1-to-2-2-0.md

 		'plural'      => 'blog:posts',
 	));

-This `entry_title`, singular and plural logic matches the Keywords structure, where you pass a language key or just an arbitrary string like "Chicken" to help identify multiple types of data within the same module.
+This <var>entry_title</var>, singular and plural logic matches the Keywords structure, where you pass a language key or just an arbitrary string like "Chicken" to help identify multiple types of data within the same module.

+## Update Blog Syntax

+If you are overloading the blog module, be aware that the blog now uses PyroCMS tags instead of straight PHP, and your overloaded views will need to be updated.

+You can find the new views at <dfn>system/cms/modules/blog/view/</dfn>.
+The files that use PyroCMS tags now are:

+* archive.php
+* posts.php
+* view.php

+rss.php remains as it was in previous versions.

 ## Rejoice